 The first time we visited Arches, it was during a heat wave, and the Park Service was recommending that everyone have at least 2 liters of water per person on hand for the longer trails.

-There are free water bottle refilling stations outside the Visitor’s Center.
-Once you drive past the Visitor’s Center, there is no water available in the park.
-Bring water bottles, and fill them up on your way in.
+There are free water bottle refilling stations outside the Visitor's Center.
+Once you drive past the Visitor's Center, the only other place to refill your water bottles is at the other end of the park in the Devil's Garden parking area.

 Do I Need Hiking Boots at Arches?